IVSoftware/transparent-button-00/README.md

 ***
 **Test**

-Here's the code I used to test this answer:
+Here's the code I used to test the basic transparent button as shown over a background image:

     public partial class MainForm : Form
     {